iree-org/iree/docs/website/docs/deployment-configurations/gpu-vulkan.md

-[^1]: It's also impossible to capture all details of a Vulkan implementation with a target triple, given the allowed variances on extensions, properties, limits, etc. So the target triple is just a proximation for usage.
+[^1]: It's also impossible to capture all details of a Vulkan implementation with a target triple, given the allowed variances on extensions, properties, limits, etc. So the target triple is just an approximation for usage.

 [android-cc]: ../building-from-source/android.md